 Low testosterone (known colloquially as “Low T”) in men has become quite an epidemic.
 Countless men across America – and the rest of the world – are being prescribed testosterone (either as injection, gel, or skin patch) in order to restore their health and vitality.
 While the advantages and benefits of testosterone replacement therapy (TRT) are indubitably promising, is TRT safe for men?

 Read on as this article details the nature of low T, why more men are being prescribed TRT, and the safety concerns of TRT you should be aware of.
+You can sign up read more about Low T on our page here or sign up for a free consultation on our TRT San Diego page.

 What Is Low T and What Causes It?